What is Omega-3?

 Men: 160 mg/day

-The upper limit is 3,000mg (8), although multiple studies have found no harmful effects at dosages up to 5,000mg per day (9).
+The upper safety limit is generally considered 3,000 mg daily (8), although multiple studies have found no harmful effects at intakes up to 5,000 mg per day (9).

 -